Sengkang Depot

 Sengkang Depot is a train depot in Sengkang, Singapore operated by SBS Transit.
 It is the first co-location of facilities for both the Mass Rapid Transit (MRT) and Light Rail Transit (LRT).
-It maintains the trains for the North East line, Sengkang LRT line, and Punggol LRT line, and houses the control centre of the three lines.
+It maintains the trains for the North East Line, Sengkang LRT line, and Punggol LRT line, and houses the control centre of the three lines.

 The depot was designed by architects 61 and constructed by Hyundai Engineering & Construction Co. at a contract sum of S$350 million under contract C701.
-It is the first in Singapore to be built with structural provisions for an industrial development to be situated on top, to minimise the waste of scare land resources.
+It is the first in Singapore to be built with structural provisions for an industrial development to be situated on top, to minimise the waste of scarce land resources.

-The MRT depot is located between Hougang station and Sengkang station on the North East line and has three reception tracks: Two northbound tracks towards Sengkang station and one southbound track towards Hougang station.
+The MRT depot is located between Hougang station and Sengkang station on the North East Line and has three reception tracks: Two northbound tracks towards Sengkang station and one southbound track towards Hougang station.

 The LRT depot is located between Layar station and Tongkang station on the Sengkang LRT line.
 It has two reception tracks: One eastward track towards Tongkang station and one westward track towards Layar station.